SAN FRANCISCO, March 11 Hewlett-Packard Co's

 HP CEO Meg Whitman is trying to revive a company once

-synonymous with Silicon Valley but fell on hard times in a
+synonymous with Silicon Valley but which fell on hard times in a

 contracting personal computing market, by re-focusing the